code4me/4me-app-builder-nodejs/README.md

 # 4me App Builder Framework

 4me supports the creation of app offerings to provide custom integrations with external applications.
-Once an app offering is published it will become available in the Apps section of all 4me accounts with a trust to the provider account.
+Once an app offering is published it will become available in the 4me App Store of all 4me accounts with a trust to the provider account.
+In addition, when an app can be of interest to many 4me customers, you can ask 4me to publish your App to the public 4me App Store, so that it will become available to *all* 4me accounts on the Premium plan.

 Building the actual app/integration is not trivial.
 This repository contains a couple of sample integrations based on a shared framework that can be used to jump-start the development.